 Existing Cannabis Businesses

 Moving forward, the 420 License will replace your existing general business license.
-Your current business license will be extended through Dec 31st, 2022 and you will need to apply to convert your existing license to a 420 License by Oct 31st, 2022; you will receive a letter in the mail with additional information.
+Your current business license will be extended through Mar 31st, 2024 and you will need to apply to convert your existing license to a 420 License by Jan 1st, 2023; all existing businesses should have received a letter in the mail.

 We encourage all parties interested in Cannabis regulations in the City of Missoula to subscribe for Cannabis notifications and to visit Engage Missoula for opportunities to comment on proposed regulation changes.